inspire-eu-validation/INSPIRE-Validator-Container/README.md

 6. [Maintainers](#maintainers)

 This repository provides the necessary resources to **build and run a Docker container** for the [INSPIRE Reference Validator](https://inspire.ec.europa.eu/validator/home/index.html).
-The validator is used to verify the conformity of spatial data sets and services with the INSPIRE Directive and related Technical Guidelines.
+The Validator is used to check the conformity of metadata, spatial data sets and services against the INSPIRE Technical Guidelines.

-This containerization allows public authorities, data providers and integrators to deploy the INSPIRE Reference Validator in their own environments, either for internal testing or as part of production workflows.
+This containerization allows public authorities, data providers and implementers to deploy the INSPIRE Reference Validator in their own environments, either for internal testing or as part of production workflows.

 The repository only contains the containerization infrastructure (Dockerfile, configuration files, entrypoint script, etc.).
 The Validator binaries (`validator.war` and `ui.zip`) must be downloaded manually — see below.